 What is ITMA's strategy and how was it informed?

 ITMA does not undertake formal market research.
 However, it listens carefully to the plentiful feedback from the members of the music community who know the ITMA well, as the staff are also musicians.

 The ITMA identified its needs for the website and then worked closely with the successful contractor to develop the website.
-The importance of research a very stage became evident to support the successful development of a website.
+The importance of research became evident to support the successful development of a website.

 Traditionally users had to visit the archive in Dublin to access the holdings but by developing online access the archive can now reach all those with an interest in traditional Irish music particularly the large international Irish community.

-The online catalogue has significantly freed up staff from routine enquiries and staff can now focus on cataloguing, preservation and digitisation, which have become a huge part of ITMA's work.
-Digitistation of audio, video, sound and print areas of the collection is now routine work and has access to old video and audio formats that were hitherto inaccessible.
+The online catalogue has significantly freed up staff from routine enquiries.
+Staff can now focus on cataloguing, preservation and digitisation, which have become a huge part of ITMA's work.
+Digitisation of audio, video, sound and print areas of the collection is now routine work and has access to old video and audio formats that were hitherto inaccessible.

 ITMA is also active on Twitter and Facebook.
 The traditional music community is broad, from children to retired people, and runs across gender and age.
 The majority of the community is online and ITMA needs to cater to that audience.

 ITMA also issues a twice-monthly email update.
 ITMA calculates it has around 12,000 subscribers to these three resources from all over the world.

 What resources are required to create and maintain these resources?

 There are ten staff in the ITMA of whom seven are involved in online access work, including new acquisitions and digitisation and uploading material to the website, for example listing of new acquisitions and discography each month.